 Each ICPAN GAC member and BOD member will have one vote.

 Majority vote is used for all election purposes.
+(Bylaws do not mention this – seems like it was discussed at the time. ?President votes?)

 Ballots will be collected and counted by the ICPAN President.
 The ICPAN Secretary will assist with ballot counting. (do we need another person to assist with counting?)
+(Verifying seems fine)

 The ICPAN President will inform the ICPAN Chair of election results.